vigou3/emacs-modified-macos/README.md

 ## Version numbers of the extensions

-The most manual part of the build process has always been to get the version numbers of the latest releases of all the bundled extensions.
+The most manual part of the build process has always been to get the version numbers of the latest releases for all the bundled extensions.
 Here's how I managed to make my life easier using
 [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).